 What Can Be Done to Help?

 Since screens themselves don’t cause damage to your eyes simple adjustments can help alleviate irritation and tiredness of the eyes.
 The simplest thing to do is schedule breaks from looking at screens.
-Whether you’re at work or at home taking just a couple of minutes every half hourscreen to an hour can give your eyes some much needed rest.
+Whether you’re at work or at home taking just a couple of minutes every half hour to an hour can give your eyes some much needed rest.
 It will also provide them with more natural light.

 Secondly, if you spend a long time at a desk on a computer you can tweak things to help.
 Arranging your desk is one step that everyone can take.
 Make sure your screen is just below your eye level and at a distance that you don’t need to stretch or strain to see clearly.
 An extra measure to take is to place a stand for printed materials next to the screen, so you won’t have to look down and back up causing more strain on your eyes as they refocus.
 In terms of the display itself, adjusting the brightness and contrast settings to a gentler glow will help reduce glare and eye strain.